- Economic Sufficiency

 Investing in the health of all children makes sense.
 Healthy children are more likely to do well in school, receive less costly care sooner, have more productive lives and suffer fewer lifelong health problems.

-The rate of kindergarteners in Marin with all required immunizations has steadily fallen from 86.9% in 2005 to 82.7% in 2011.
-Marin’s immunization rate is significantly lower than the state rate of 90.7%.
-(Kidsdata.org) The decline in immunizations in Marin is correlated with the rise in families opting out of immunizations due to personal beliefs (up to 7% of children) rather than lack of access to regular preventive care.
+The rate of kindergarteners in Marin with all required immunizations has steadily fallen.
+Marin’s immunization rate is significantly lower than the state rate of 90% primarily due to families opting our due to personal beliefs rather than lack of access to medical care or specific conditions.

 - 20% of Marin’s kindergartners did not have required immunizations.
 (California Department of Public Health, 2014)

 Oral health is critical to overall health and prevention is vital to oral health.

 - 91% of children in Marin had seen a dentist in the past year.